RESEARCH STARTER

 Santa Fe, New Mexico

 Santa Fe, New Mexico, is both the nation's oldest and highest state capital, as it was founded in 1610 and sits at 6,996 feet above sea level.
-It also serves as the seat of Santa Fe county.
+It also serves as the seat of Santa Fe County.
 Built on a Tiwa pueblo site in the north-central part of the state, it is steeped in the history of Spanish and Mexican conquest.
 The city is also considered the oldest European community located west of the Mississippi River.
-Santa Fe has lured such famous artists as Georgia O'Keeffe and Ansel Adams with its high desert beauty.
+Santa Fe lured such renowned artists as Georgia O'Keeffe and Ansel Adams with its high desert beauty.
 The city serves as the southwest's cultural center, enhanced by its natural and architectural beauties.
-The city has remained the capital under four flags--Spain, Mexico, the Confederacy, and the United States--and celebrates its 400th anniversary in 2010.
+The city has remained the capital under four flags—Spain, Mexico, the Confederacy, and the United States—and celebrated its 400th anniversary in 2010.

 Landscape